-The Delta Science Program considers funding scientific research to be a critical component in establishing unbiased and authoritative knowledge directly relevant to Delta management actions.
-This knowledge will fundamentally advance the understanding of the complex environments and systems within the Bay-Delta system to aid policy-makers, managers and other decision-makers.
+Funding scientific research is a critical component in establishing unbiased and authoritative knowledge directly relevant to Delta management actions.
+This knowledge will advance the understanding of the complex environments and systems within the Bay-Delta system to aid policy-makers, managers and other decision-makers.

 The Delta Science Program, in collaboration with stakeholders and independent scientists, identifies high priority focused topics for scientific research and solicits the scientific community for proposals to address the topics.

 Research grants have been provided using a Proposal Solicitation Package (PSP) process.
 The 2004 Full, 2006 Focused, 2007 Supplemental, and 2010 Full Proposal Solicitation Package (PSP) research grants resulted in combined funding of 48 proposals for a total of $27 million.

 For more information about our grant program please view our Research Grants Program page.

 The Delta Science Program is not currently accepting applications for the Delta Science Fellows Program.
 Current plans are to run a solicitation in the summer of 2019.